rgwch/mikrorest/README.md

 };

 /**
  * Create a new MikroRest Server.
 Options can be empty or contain any of the above parameters.
    Default port is 3339, if none is given.
  */
 public constructor(options?:MoktoRestOptions)

   /**
    * Adds a new route to the MikroRest instance.
-If the method is called several times with the same methoid and path, handlers are just appended to existing
+If the method is called several times with the same method and path, handlers are just appended to existing.
    * @param method The HTTP method for the route (GET, POST, OPTIONBS, PUT, DELETE)
    * @param path The path for the route, starting with /
    * @param handlers The handler functions for the route, If more than one handler is supplied, handlers are called in the order given.
    * If a handler returns true, the next handler of tze chain is called, else the call is terminated
    * @throws Error if parameters are wrong
    */